Hospice Deposition Preparation Packet

 Role & Family Engagement

-What was your involvement with the patient and family?
+What was your involvement with the patient and family, how frequently you communicated with them, and what psychosocial or practical concerns were identified.

 Escalation of Concerns